 2021/22 2022/23

 £ £

 31,833 Fees payable to Deloitte LLP with regard to external audit services carried out for the year 31,833

-14,136 Fees payable to Deloitte LLP with regard to additional costs for external audit services carried out 7,272
+14,136 Fees payable to Deloitte LLP with regard to additional costs for external audit services carried out 0

-45,969 Total 39,105
+45,969 Total = 31,833

 The scale audit fee set by Public Sector Audit Appointments Ltd (PSAA) is £31,833 for 2022/23.
 However in the last few years, it has become evident that the audit work requirements for the external auditor cannot be fully met within this fee level, and therefore Deloitte have previously discussed and agreed additional fee for the audit with the Authority in respect of the 2021/22 audit and have set out their intention to do so again in respect of the 2022/23 audit.
-The process for obtaining approval from the PSAA for additional fee means that there is a time lag before the additional fee is confirmed and charged to the Authority.
-Therefore the figure shown for this above is an estimate based on best available information.
+The process for obtaining approval from the PSAA for additional fee means that there is a time lag before the additional fee is confirmed and charged to the Authority, therefore no figure for additional costs of external audit in 2022/23 can be disclosed.